todarom3/SeniorProject/Notes/cavanaugh_notes.md

-John Cavanaugh: Project notes
+John Cavanaugh: Project notes:

-Week 0: On this week I picked my group and started thinking on a project idea:
+Week 0: On this week I formed my group and began brainstorming potential project ideas.
+We discussed different domains and ultimately started focusing on building a fraud detection system that could combine data generation, analysis, and visualization.

-Week 1: On this week I helped pick the project and make the description and readme
+Week 1: On this week I helped finalize the project idea and contributed to writing the initial project description and README.
+We defined the overall system goals and started outlining how the full data pipeline would work from data generation to output.

-Week 2: On this week I researched and found websites with real world transaction data, and i created a java file that generates similar fake transaction data that can be used in our project
+Week 2: On this week I researched real-world transaction data sources to understand what features and patterns are commonly used in fraud detection.
+I also began building a Java-based synthetic data generator to create realistic transaction data for our system.

-Week 3: On this week I created a java file that checks the fake transaction data for common patterns seen in fraudelent transactions and outputs a fraud probability chance for the suspicious ones.
-I also updated the fake transaction data generator to purposely generate fraudelent data based on those patterns.
+Week 3: On this week I developed an initial rule-based fraud detection component in Java that identifies common fraud patterns and assigns a fraud probability score to suspicious transactions.
+I also improved the data generator so it could intentionally simulate fraudulent behavior based on those patterns.

-Week 4: On this week I got SQLite setup with our project and decided on the format in which data would be stored.
-I also made a java file that inserts the data from " transactions.csv" into the database.
-I also did some research on how I will be able to further improve the way we generate and check for fraud in our project.
+Week 4: On this week I set up SQLite for the project and defined the structure for storing transaction data.
+I also wrote a Java program to insert generated CSV data into the database and started researching ways to improve the accuracy and logic of our fraud detection approach.

-Week 5: On this week I made some big changes to both the transaction generator and the fraud checker.
-First I made it so all 50 states and alot more stores are accounted for in generation.
-Then I added a bunch more patterns in which fraudulent transactions could appear.
-Some examples are a "location change" where there is a mysterious large distance between 2 transactions on the same card in a short amount of time, or a fraud situation where after stealing a card, someone tests out the card with a few small transactions followed by a very large one.
-The new transaction data is stored in transactions2.csv.
+Week 5: On this week I significantly improved the transaction generator by expanding coverage to all 50 states and adding more merchant categories and transaction types.
+I also enhanced fraud detection patterns, including location inconsistency detection and unusual spending behavior after card compromise.
+The updated dataset was saved as transactions2.csv.

-Week 6: On this week I started working on getting the presentation setup for the midterm.
-This/next week we are going to make a user interface where we connect all the components of our project, and we are going to make/setup the presentation we are going to give on 3/17.
-Also machine learning IS in the project now and we move away from our rule based detection, Derek implemented it a little while back.
+Week 6: On this week I helped prepare the midterm presentation and worked on planning how all parts of the system would connect into one complete application.
+I also collaborated with the team as we introduced machine learning into the project, transitioning away from purely rule-based detection.

-Week 7: On this week I completed making our midterm presentation and help to figure out what is going to be done in the second half of the semester.
+Week 7: On this week I finalized and refined the midterm presentation.
+I also helped organize the remaining development tasks for the semester, focusing on system integration and making sure each component could work together smoothly.

-Week 8: On this week we presented the midterm presentation.
-I also worked on starting to create a more complex and realistic transaction generator.
+Week 8: On this week we delivered the midterm presentation.
+After presenting, I began improving the transaction generator further to make it more realistic and better aligned with real-world fraud scenarios and behaviors.

-Week 9: On this week I completed the more complex transaction generator that accounts for more fraud patterns, and has more features.
+Week 9: On this week I completed a major upgrade to the transaction generator, making it significantly more advanced and realistic.
+I added additional transaction features, improved randomness and variation, and expanded fraud simulation logic to include more complex scenarios such as sudden high-value purchases, rapid transaction sequences, and behavioral inconsistencies across locations and devices.
+I also refined merchant diversity and improved the overall structure of the generated dataset.
+In addition, I created a detailed documentation file called FakeTransactionInfo.txt, which explains how the generator works and clearly outlines all fraud patterns included in the system.

-I also created a file called FakeTransactionInfo.txt which is located in the Transactions folder.
-This file clearly documents how the transaction generator works, and what fraud patterns it accounts for.
+Week 10: On this week (Spring Break), I made improvements to the project documentation by updating the README with clearer setup and usage instructions.
+I also reorganized project information by moving general details into a separate file for better structure and readability.
+Additionally, I helped plan out remaining tasks and responsibilities for the team moving forward.

-Week 10: Spring Break!
-On this week I did some minor changes.
-I updated the readme description to no longer have random project info, and instead instructions on how to run/use the different parts of our project.
-The project info got moved into its own file called ProjectInfo.txt.
-Additionally, I helped plan out who is going to be working on the remaining parts of our project.
+Week 11: On this week I designed and finalized the system diagram that visually represents how all components of the project interact.
+I organized the diagram and related files into the SystemDiagram folder to ensure everything is clearly structured for presentation.

-Week 11: On this week I focused on making a system diagram for our project that clearly shows how the different components of our project interact.
-All work relayed to the system diagram cam be found in the SystemDiagram folder.
-Other work this week TBD
+Week 12: On this week I completed the first major draft of the project poster.
+I combined all major components of the project, including goals, system overview, technologies used, accomplishments, and future improvements, into a clean and organized layout suitable for presentation.